 In my Smart Shopper post I mentioned those who pay with cash rather than depend on credit cards are most likely to help you save.
 You are able to see as to how much is taken away from your kaban.

-All you to is to plan your purchase, allocate money in cash for your spending and leave your credit cards at home so that you have no other choice but to buy with cash.
+All you need to do is to plan your purchase, allocate money in cash for your spending and leave your credit cards at home so that you have no other choice but to buy with cash.

 29. Make a List

 Since I am a self-proclaimed list maker, I realize that writing down your expenses is very helpful.
 Make a list of before you go shopping and doing your grocery so that you have a basis on what you will purchase.
 You can use your Notepad in smartphone or a normal notebook for this trick.